k8-proxy/aws-jmeter-test-engine/README.md

 ![vm_load_vision](jmeter-icap/instructions/img/ICAPServer-Performance-Analytics-Dashboard_v2.png)

+There are 2 ways to trigger load: via UI interface or via command line python script.

-In nutshell, user triggers python script to indicate what kind of load needs to be generated, then automation will take care of creating necessary EC2 instances that will trigger load and also it will create performance analytics dashboard automatically.
+In nutshell, user triggers load via UI or command line python script to indicate what kind of traffic needs to be generated, then automation will take care of creating necessary EC2 instances that will trigger load and also it will create performance analytics dashboard automatically.

 There are 2 AWS community images created in AWS Ireland, North Virginia, Oregon and North California regions in order to make use of this performance test framework more easier: